New Zealand cricket team pulls out of Pakistan tour | DW | 17.09.2021

 "Following an escalation in the New Zealand government threat levels for Pakistan, and advice from NZC security advisers on the ground, it has been decided the Black Caps will not continue with the tour,'' New Zealand Cricket said on its website.

-Pakistan's Interior Minister said the country's security agencies had not received any threat of a possible attack against the team.
+Pakistan's Interior Minister Sheikh Rashid Ahmed said the country's security agencies had not received any threat of a possible attack against New Zealand's cricket team.

+The interior minister said that Zealand's Prime Minister Jacinda Ardern had notified her Pakistani counterpart, Imran Khan, that the cricketers could be attacked outside the stadium.

+Khan, who is on a government visit of Tajikistan, tried to reassure Ardern, saying Pakistan has "one of the best intelligence systems in the world and that no security threat of any kind exists for the visiting team.''

 jcg/rt (Reuters, AP)